Altra Industrial Motion: History

 Altra Industrial Motion went public in December, 2006.
 It trades on the NASDAQ exchange under the symbol AIMC.
+In 2019, they recorded sales of US$2 billion.

-In October 2022, Altra Industrial Motion agreed to be acquired by Regal Rexnord Corporation in a deal worth around $5 billion including debt.
+In October 2022, Altra Industrial Motion agreed to be acquired by Regal Rexnord Corp. in a deal worth around $5 billion including debt.
+The acquisition was completed in March 2023.

 Product platforms

 Altra's broad product range can be divided into Seven distinct divisions: